-- Promotes agricultural practices that sequester or minimize greenhouse gas emissions; transition,
+- Promotes agricultural practices that sequester or minimize greenhouse gas emissions.

-- Protect air and water from pollution; and enhances the resilience of agri-food systems to pests, diseases, climate and other exogenous shocks.
+- Protects air and water from pollution and enhances the resilience of agri-food systems to pests, diseases, climate, and other exogenous shocks.

 - Contributes to greater food and nutrition security and local resilience, in part through the sustainable production and increased availability of affordable and nutritious food.